-Texas Tech is in a period of rapid growth in its research enterprise.
-The Office of the Vice President for Research has been charged with leading the university's efforts to increase and improve upon the already excellent research, scholarship and creative activity at the university.
-Strategic Priority 3 of the 2011 Report: Making it possible… 2010-2020 Strategic Plan 2012 Update directly relates to the function of the OVPR.
+Texas Tech is in a period of growth in its research enterprise.
+The Office of the Vice President for Research (OVPR) has been charged with leading the university's efforts to increase and improve upon the already excellent research, scholarship and creative activity at the university.

-There are several areas in the OVPR that directly help researchers in obtaining and managing external funding.
+There are several areas in the OVPR that directly help researchers in obtaining and managing external funding and technology transfer.

-- The Office of Research Services (ORS) is responsible for: proposal submission; proposal budgeting; award set-up; sub-contracting; contract negotiation; re-budgeting and extensions; reporting; faculty training; research expenditures; and post award processes, in coordination with the Office of Sponsored Programs Accounting and Reporting (SPAR).
+- The Office of Research Services (ORS) is responsible for: proposal submission; proposal budgeting; sub-contracting; contract negotiation; extensions; reporting; faculty training; and some post award processes.

 - Finance and Administration is responsible for: institutional start-up processes; facility and administrative cost return disbursement; line items; and other institutionally funded research initiatives.